AiFxApp/tall-stack-v1.0.0-darkmode/README.md

 <br>
 <hr>

+# Addtions to the build

-* Auth: login/register
+-   Auth: login/register
-* <a href="https://github.com/barryvdh/laravel-debugbar"> Debug Bar by Barryvdh </a>
+-   <a href="https://github.com/barryvdh/laravel-debugbar"> Debug Bar by Barryvdh </a>
-* <a href="https://github.com/AiFxApp"> AND a few components added to the build for your coding pleasure </a> 😁♾️
+-   <a href="https://github.com/AiFxApp"> AND a few components added to the build for your coding pleasure </a> 😁♾️
+-   02.05.2022: tweeking tailwinds with `npm install prettier` to <a href="https://prettier.io/docs/en/install.html"> Enable Automatic Tailwind Class Sorting</a>

 # Dark Mode Added to Build

-* see `dark-mode-set up guide.md` on a working method I used -- happy to share these notes.
+-   see `dark-mode-set up guide.md` on a working method I used -- happy to share these notes.

 After you have the repo

 set up db (.env)

 `composer update`
 <br>
 `npm install && npm run dev`
 <br><br>
 (for small changes to css and js run `npm run dev` - remember to refresh your browser
 <br>
 use `npm run watch` when you start working on your css/js to continually update without having to `run dev` each time you change css / js.)
 <br><br>
 `php artisan key:generate`
 <br>
 `php artisan storage:link`
 <br>
 `php artisan migrate`
 <br>
 No Admin Seeder added - so go ahead and register then login.
 <br>
 `php artisan serve`
 <br>

 If you like this build - please give me a ⭐